AckerlyXu/heima/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 Although not clearly shown here due to the use of variables, but endpoints are **only** opened on the Security Cloud Service.
 This is to ensure that all inbound traffic is handled (routed, NAT'd, dropped) by the firewall.

 A management client will need to be installed on a PC to manage the firewall and create the configurations needed.
 See the documentation from your firewall (or other NVA) vendor on how to manage the device.
-The remainder of this section and the next section, Firewall Rules Creation, will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure portal preview or PowerShell).
+The remainder of this section and the next section, Firewall Rules Creation, will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure Portal or PowerShell).

 Instructions for client download and connecting to the Barracuda used in this example can be found here: [Barracuda NG Admin](https://techlib.barracuda.com/NG61/NGAdmin)